signature-opensource/CK-AppIdentity/CK.AppIdentity/Model/README.md

 These directories are automatically created and made available and are machine-dependent: by default, they are in the [Environment.SpecialFolder.LocalApplicationData](https://stackoverflow.com/a/9709394/190380)/CK-AppIdentity folder:
--	Sur Windows : C:\Users\username\AppData\Local\CK-AppIdentity
+-	On Windows : C:\Users\username\AppData\Local\CK-AppIdentity
--	Sur Linux: /home/username/.local/share/CK-AppIdentity
+-	On Linux: /home/username/.local/share/CK-AppIdentity

 This means that these directories are, in effect, shared by different applications using CK-AppIdentity on the same machine...
 And this is perfectly deliberate!
 It may seem surprising, but this choice allows :